 Can I Retire in Canada?
 A 3-Question Test (2026)

-A practical 3-question test to know if you can retire in Canada.
-Covers paycheque vs. spending, where retirement income comes from, and why withdrawal strategy matters as much as savings.
+A practical 3-question test for whether you can retire in Canada — spending vs. income, where that income comes from, and why withdrawal strategy matters.

 The short version.
 "Can I retire?" rarely has a "you need $X" answer.
 Three questions carry most of the weight: (1) does your income cover your spending year after year, (2) do you know where each income source comes from and when it starts, and (3) are you drawing in a tax-aware order?
 Get those right and you're likely in good shape — a full plan run can confirm it.